Skip to content

 It's a perfect base for a walking holiday, with much of the Yorkshire Dales National Park within an hour's drive of the cottage.
 Reach the giant rock formations and panoramic views at Brimham Rocks in a 15-minute drive, or take the 7.5 mile Monk's walk trail from Fountains Abbey's West Gate.

 The spa town of Harrogate is only nine miles away.
-It’s full of places to eat and drink, and you can book a relaxing treatment at the historic Turkish Baths.
+It's full of places to eat and drink, and is known for its 16th-century mineral springs, historic Turkish Baths, Victorian architecture and famous tea rooms.
 York city and its minster, ancient city walls and medieval shopping streets are also within driving distance.

 Swallow is one of five holiday cottages at How Hill.
 There's also Lapwing (sleeps six), Curlew (sleeps six), Lark (sleeps four) and Wren (sleeps two).
 Multiple cottages can be booked together for a group stay.